Sometimes you have to show up like a grown up and get the job done or get two jobs done and sometimes even three!

 A large to-do list is scary, nerve-wracking, and stressful.
 None of that changes the fact that all the things on the to-do lists must be done.
 When you have multiple to-do lists full of things that must be done, you must find a way to prioritize the items on the lists.
 Here are a few methods you can use:

 Look at all your lists and select the thing that must be done first in time.
 Continue to work your way through each list by doing the thing that must be done next in time order.
 This method will enable you to meet deadlines.
 It will also allow you to work your way through each of your to-do lists.

 To use this method, look at all your to-do lists and select the list that is most important at this moment.
 Once you determine the list that should be given the highest priority at the moment, work on that list.
 Continue to work your way through your list by concentrating on the items that deserve priority attention first.

-Using this method you work through the to-do lists depending upon where you are in the world.
+Using this method you work through the to-do lists depending on where you are in the world.
 When you are at work, you go through the work to-do list first.
 When you are at home, go through your home to-do list first.
-All decisions on what to-do list to work on will be made based upon your physical location in the world.
+All decisions on what to-do list to work on will be made based on your physical location in the world.

 Show up like a grown-up and get things done.

 The bottom line is that sometimes you have to chick up, just get up and move.
 A few years ago, I attended a conference on women becoming empowered and reaching their full potential.
 There was one speaker who stood out more than the others, I don’t remember her name, but I remember what she said and her main message.
 She said, “You have to show up like a grown-up.”
 I have used that line to monitor and guide my behavior since.